Attractive cooperation tools

 The CNRS is one of the world’s few research institutions to establish lasting joint research structures abroad.
-The 37 international joint units (UMI), which are genuine laboratories located within partner universities, bring together researchers, students, postdoctoral fellows, engineers, and technicians from both the CNRS and foreign partner institutions.
+The 80 international research laboratories (IRL), which are genuine laboratories located within partner universities, bring together researchers, students, postdoctoral fellows, engineers, and technicians from both the CNRS and foreign partner institutions.
 The CNRS has also set up a network of 26 joint units with a French research institute abroad (Umifre) in the humanities and social sciences, directed in partnership with the European and Foreign Affairs Ministry.

-Of the 36 international joint units, 4 are in partnership with industry in connection with innovation programmes.
+Of the 80 international research laboratories, 4 are in partnership with industry in connection with innovation programmes.
 These collaborations, located in global innovation hubs, create a working environment that is highly conducive to the emergence of latest-generation technologies.

-- In Singapore, the Cintra UMI in partnership with the aerospace, defence, security and ground transport giant Thales, conducts research on nanotechnologies, electronics, and photonics of the future, along with their associated applications.
+- In Singapore, the Cintra IRL in partnership with the aerospace, defence, security and ground transport giant Thales, conducts research on nanotechnologies, electronics, and photonics of the future, along with their associated applications.

-- In Shanghai, the E2P2L UMI with Solvay, a major actor in global chemistry, focuses on green chemistry.
+- In Shanghai, the E2P2L IRL with Solvay, a major actor in global chemistry, focuses on green chemistry.

-- In Tsukuba, Japan, the Link UMI with Saint-Gobain, global leader in housing solutions, concentrates on innovative materials and key structures.
+- In Tsukuba, Japan, the Link IRLI with Saint-Gobain, global leader in housing solutions, concentrates on innovative materials and key structures.

-- In Pennsylvania, US, the Compass UMI with Solvay carries out research on the creation, manipulation, and comprehension of soft matter.
+- In Pennsylvania, US, the Compass IRL with Solvay carries out research on the creation, manipulation, and comprehension of soft matter.